References and Citations

 There are two elements which make up a reference:

 - An indication within the text of your work where you have mentioned the ideas or works of others.
 This is the citation or "in-text citation".

 - A full description of the source used, in your reference list or bibliography at the end of your work.

 Referencing is one of the skills you can develop as part of the Research and Critical Thinking element of the Personal Best skills programme.

 Why do I need to reference?

+Accurate citation and referencing is one of the keys to maintaining your academic integrity.
 At university you are expected to reference your work as part of the process of scholarly research and this is an essential academic requirement.

 By providing enough information for others to find the resources and ideas you have used the reader can check the accuracy and validity of the evidence and arguments you have presented.

 Referencing also demonstrates that you have read widely and gives credit to the authors whose works and ideas you have used.